AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 ![](images/select-file-browser-file-navigation.png)

 You can search for the required file by File name, File title, and Content.
 You can also narrow down your search using enhanced filters from the Right panel.
-For more details, view [Filter search in Repository](./web-editor-left-panel.md#filter-search-in-repository).
+For more details, view [Other features in the Editor](./web-editor-other-features#browse-files-and-folders-in-experience-manager-guides).

 ![](images/select-file-dialog-image-filter.png)